syamdanda/Java-Interview-Preparation/README.md

 When will an object’s Finalize() method Invoke<br/>
 Will garbage collection guarantee that a program won’t run out of memory<br/>
 Is a class subclass of itself<br/>
+What is effective final in Java?
+What is variable capture <br/>
+What is Optional in Java 8?
+What is the use of Optional?Advantages of Java 8 Optional <br/>

 ## JUnit